zpangerl/FitPlanner-SchoolTeamProject/Deliverable1.md

   **Do you think you individually worked consistently and put in enough work into the project (give a short answer).

+> I pulled my fair share of the user stories for this sprint.
+I started strong but slowed down toward the end of the sprint.

  Below I want links that I can click on to your commit or PullRequest with your work (not the branch you worked on).
 I also want a short description what this commit/PR is about (or test etc.)